wherobots/geospatial-data-engineering-associate/README.md

 To earn your certificate:

 1. Complete each weekly exercise.
-2. Export your final notebook as a `.txt` file.
+2. Export your final notebook as a `.md` file.
 3. Submit at the end of each week (you’ll be prompted with the link).

 ---